Government Extends Open Enrollment For ACA Health Plans, But Only For 36 Hours

 The new deadline means a busy extra 36 hours for "navigators," who help people through the enrollment process for free.

 Melanie Hall is a navigator and the executive director of the Family Health Care Foundation in the Tampa Bay area.
-She says the issues on Sunday didn't phase her — she just kept refreshing the page until she was able to get people enrolled.
+She says the issues on Sunday didn't faze her — she just kept refreshing the page until she was able to get people enrolled.
 But she's glad there's another chance for consumers who might have been thrown off by the last minute technical issues.

 "For anybody that's calling in a panic today or tomorrow, we will have the availability to still make sure that they get enrolled if that's what they choose to do," Hall says.